 Two landing pages rarely ever look the same, but they’re often made of the same set of basic ingredients.
 Here’s what to include on a landing page if you want to see the success your business deserves:

 Once you master these basic elements and understand the strategy behind each of them, you can confidently construct the perfect landing pages for any and every campaign.
-So let’s get into what to include on a landing page to start making crazy conversions!

 Your headline should work in two ways: 1) pique the curiosity of the visitor so they’ll be engaged and interested, and 2) make them instantly want what you’re offering.